ComposioHQ/composio-fastapi/README.new.md

     )
 ```

-This will create a authencation config for `gmail` which you can use to authenticate your users for your app.
+This will create an authentication config for `gmail` which you can use to authenticate your users for your app.
 Ideally you should just create one authentication object per project, so check for an existing auth config before you create a new one.

 ```python
 def fetch_auth_config(composio_client: Composio[OpenAIProvider]):